nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 https://github.com/nothingismagick/quasar-articles/blob/master/tutorials/openSourceTutorial.md

 ### What Will Be Discussed?
-> You will learn the basics about licensing in Open Source software and best practices to make sure that your contributions are compliant.
+> You will learn about Open Source and best-practices to make sure that your contributions are compliant.

 **Introduction**
 - You will learn about the difference between copyright, licensing and attribution